 Do you trust people?
-Or do you simply not care about the results of their actions?
+Or do you not care about the results of their actions?

-Dealing with people, wether in your job or in your social life, always implies managing trust at various levels.
-However, once in a while, things can go sideways and trust can simply be (seen as), not caring.
+Dealing with people, whether in your job or in your social life, always implies managing trust at various levels.
+However, once in a while, things can go sideways, and trust can be (seen as), not caring.
 It is a very blurry line.

 When you’re with friends or family, you can confide in them, trusting their advice.
 You can trust them with your kids, with reminding you of something, with being at a given place at a given time… The question is, how do you measure, as a “truster” (the one who trusts) or as a “trustee” (the one who is trusted), the degree of confidence and caring in the relationship?

-For example, to trust some acquaintance with your son, maximizes the caring about the subject being trusted.
+For example, to trust some acquaintance with your son maximizes the caring about the subject being trusted.
 On the other end of the spectrum, trusting someone to be at a dinner with more than 20 people, reduces the caring to a minimum.
-You may simply not care at all.
+You may not care at all.

-Being at the bottom of the pyramid and looking up, if someone trusts you, if your boss trusts your job and gives you the creative freedom to pursue (almost) anything, is it because he really trusts your or simply because he does not care whatever you do?
+Being at the bottom of the pyramid and looking up, if someone trusts you if your boss trusts your job and gives you the creative freedom to pursue (almost) anything, is it because he really trusts your or simply because he does not care whatever you do?
 How do you weight your boss’s signs?
-Is he really trusting you to make the right calls and proceed according to a greater plan or, in his mind, he’s not that into what you’re doing.
+Is he really trusting you to make the right calls and proceed according to a higher plan or, in his mind, he’s not that into what you’re doing?

 And you, how do you manage your trust levels?